-1 We informed SSA of these errors during our review, and it has corrected the amounts in the Annual Report posted on its improper payments website.
+2 We informed SSA of these errors during our review, and the Agency has corrected the errors on page 11 in the Annual Report posted on its improper payments Website.
+The Agency stated it is researching the correct reporting of CDR numbers and will make the applicable change to the graph upon completion of the research.